Trench warfare: Layout

 Temporary trenches were also built.
 When a major attack was planned, assembly trenches would be dug near the front trench.
 These were used to provide a sheltered place for the waves of attacking troops who would follow the first waves leaving from the front trench.
 "Saps" were temporary, unmanned, often dead-end utility trenches dug out into no-man's land.
 They fulfilled a variety of purposes, such as connecting the front trench to a listening post close to the enemy wire or providing an advance "jumping-off" line for a surprise attack.
 When one side's front line bulged towards the opposition, a salient was formed.
 The concave trench line facing the salient was called a "re-entrant."
 Large salients were perilous for their occupants because they could be assailed from three sides.
 Behind the front system of trenches there were usually at least two more partially prepared trench systems, kilometres to the rear, ready to be occupied in the event of a retreat.

-The Germans often prepared multiple redundant trench systems; in 1916 their Somme front featured two complete trench systems, one kilometre apart, with a third partially completed system a further kilometre behind.
-This duplication made a decisive breakthrough virtually impossible.
-In the event that a section of the first trench system was captured, a "switch" trench would be dug to connect the second trench system to the still-held section of the first.
+German forces spent considerable effort in developing fortifications on the Western Front.
+Allied forced were surprised by the depth and strength of German fortifications when they were inspected after the war.
+In 1916 their Somme front featured two complete trench systems, with shelters that could house soldiers 20 feet below ground level, protecting them from artillery attack.
+These shelters also featured multiple exits, anti-gas curtains, and even cooking and plumbing.